-Midterm Exam 30%
+Midterm Exam 35%

-Final Exam 50% (cumulative)
+Final Exam 45% (cumulative)

-Clinical Case Presentation 15%
+Clinical Case Presentation 10%

-Test Summary/Weird Disorders 2%
+Test Summary/Weird Disorders 3%

 Hot Topic Discussion 3%

+Quizzes 4%

-MidTerm and Final Exams will comprise 80% of your grade.
+1. MidTerm and Final Exams will comprise 75% of your grade.
 These exams will be drawn from class lectures and assigned readings and will consist of multiple choice, short answer, odd man out and other formats.
 The final exam may also involve some ethical scenarios and writing sections of a report.
-This will be done in class.
-FYI, you will be provided a set of study questions that will be helpful in guiding your thinking and preparation for the exam.
+FYI, you will be provided a set of study questions that will be helpful in guiding your thinking and preparation for these exams.